MicrosoftDocs/ai-builder/ai-builder-docs/prompt-modelsettings.md

 You can access the setting panel by selecting **...** > **Settings** at the top of the prompt builder.
 You can change the following settings:

-- Temperature: Lower temperatures lead to predictable results, while higher temperatures would allow more diverse or creative responses.
+- **Temperature**: Lower temperatures lead to predictable results, while higher temperatures would allow more diverse or creative responses.
-- Record retrieval: Number of record retrieved for your knowledge sources.
+- **Record retrieval**: Number of record retrieved for your knowledge sources.
-- Include links in the response: When checked, the response will include links citation of the record retrieved.
+- **Include links in the response**: When checked, the response will include links citation of the record retrieved.

 ### Temperature